Domain Name: Everything You Need To Know [2024]

 In general, domain spoofing is a phishing attack that falsifies or misrepresents an internet domain name.

-In addition to website and email spoofing attacks, any service that relies on domain resolution can be hacked.
+In addition to website and email spoofing attacks, hackers can exploit any service that relies on domain resolution.
 You can see several domain-spoofing activities below.

 Typosquatting, also called “URL hijacking,” a “sting site,” or a “fake URL,” is a form of cyber-squatting and possibly brandjacking that relies on mistakes such as typos made by Internet users when inputting a website address into a web browser or composing an email address.